-Due to changing financial circumstances from year to year, families must apply annually for financial aid.
+Due to changing financial circumstances from year to year, families must apply annually for tuition assistance.
 An award received in a prior year does not guarantee additional awards in current or future years.
 However, as long as the family demonstrates financial need, the school will continue to attempt to meet that need.

 Each year the committee gives first priority to the consideration of applicants for renewal of financial aid to current aid recipients.
 The committee subsequently considers the applicants of those applying for aid the first time.

 The School does not make grants requiring repayment.
 In determining demonstrated need, the Committee will consider all forms of income, both taxable and non-taxable.
 The committee will consider all assets of the family, including trusts and other resources, regardless of the terms of the documents controlling such entities.

 It is the policy of GHA that both parents, regardless of material status, be financially committed to the cost of their child's attendance at GHA.
 In the case of parents who are divorced or who never married, the committee will assume that each parent will contribute as necessary to the payment of tuition regardless of custody arrangements or court orders.
 In applying for financial aid, each parent, regardless of marital status must apply and demonstrate a need.

 If information from both parents is not available by the application deadline, the Committee may make an independent assessment regarding financial need, which may result in a lesser award or no award at all.
 If either of a child's natural parents remarries, or resides with a significant other, the financial information submitted to both SSS and the School must include all household income.
 There is a reduced enrollment deposit for families applying for financial aid.
 The monthly administrative fee will be waived for families granted tuition asssitance.